Likithabhishek/Chat-BOT/README.md

-# Buzz_Cafa Chatbot
+# Buzz_Cafe Chatbot

-Welcome to the Buzz_Cafa chatbot!
+Welcome to the Buzz_Cafe chatbot!
 This is a simple text-based chatbot created for a café business.
 It allows users to ask questions about the menu, business hours, location, and contact details.
 The chatbot will respond based on predefined queries.

 ## Features
 - Responds to questions about the café's menu, hours, location, and contact.